Seibu Haijima Line

-The Seibu Haijima Line (西武拝島線, Seibu Haijima-sen) is a railway line in Tokyo, Japan, operated by Seibu Railway.
-It acts as a branch line of the Seibu Shinjuku Line, with direct trains to Seibu-Shinjuku Station in Tokyo.
+The Haijima Line (拝島線, Haijima-sen) is a railway line in Tokyo, Japan, operated by Seibu Railway.
+It acts as a branch line of the Shinjuku Line, with direct trains to Seibu-Shinjuku Station in Tokyo.

 Haijima Liner

 Haijima Liner is a reserved seat express service between Haijima and Seibu-Shinjuku.
 The service commenced in Spring 2018 using the Seibu 40000 series trainsets.

 As of 16 March 2024, inbound services operate only on weekday mornings, stopping at all stations between Haijima and Kodaira, then operate non-stop to Takadanobaba and Seibu-Shinjuku.
 There are 3 trips with running time between 44 and 50 minutes.

 Outbound services operate every day including weekends and public holidays.
 From Seibu-Shinjuku trains stop at Takadanobaba, then non-stop to Kodaira, then all stations to Haijima.
 Trains depart Seibu-Shinjuku hourly between 17:15 and 22:15, with running time between 44 and 49 minutes.

 As well as a regular fare ticket, a reserved seat ticket is required at a cost of 510 yen (260 yen for children under 12years old).